The Fundamentals of Special Education: What Parents Need to Know

 Important Points for Parents to Remember About IEPs:

-- Audio record ALL IEP meetings (if permitted by your state).
+- Audio Record ALL IEP Meetings.
+If permitted by your State, always audio record your child’s IEP meeting.
 Keeping a verbatim record of what is discussed during the IEP meeting is one of the best ways to protect your child’s legal rights.

-- Your consent is required.
+- Your Consent Is Always Required.
+An LEA can never force any IEP on your child without your written consent.
 An IEP is never “all or nothing;” a parent can consent to the parts of the IEP she feels are appropriate and not consent to those portions of the IEP that she doesn’t find adequate or appropriate.

-- Least Restrictive Environment is the law.
+- Least Restrictive Environment is the Law.
 It is the LEA’s legal obligation to maximize the child’s interaction with typically developing peers and to ensure that every child’s IEP offers placement in the Least Restrictive Environment.
-General education is the default placement consideration for the IEP team.
-In other words, the IEP team must first consider and discuss why an age-appropriate, general education classroom with additional support (such as a 1:1 aide) in the child’s neighborhood school will not allow the child meaningful access to his education, before considering a more restrictive setting.
+Regular education is the default placement consideration for the IEP Team.
+In other words, the IEP Team must first consider and discuss why an age-appropriate, regular education classroom with additional support (such as a 1:1 aide) in the child’s neighborhood school will not allow the child meaningful access to his education, before considering a more restrictive setting such as a Special Day Class.

-- Methodologies used must be based on peer-reviewed research.
-All teaching methods, including therapy services, that are offered or provided must be based on peer-reviewed research.
-Don’t be afraid to ask your LEA to provide information showing that the programs offered are based on peer-reviewed research.
+- Methodologies Used Must Be Based on Peer-Reviewed Research.
+All teaching methods including therapy services that are offered or provided must be based on peer-reviewed research.
+Don’t be afraid to ask your LEA to provide information showing that the programs it is offering are based on peer-reviewed research.